Faraud-B/Python/Chat/README.md

 # Chat
 Communication software.
 Allows you to create sessions with passwords and communicate regardless of the number of participants. <br>
 This software uses a lot of my previous work gathered under a toolkit.
-This makes it easier to create frameless applications, create scroll areas, threads, animations or even update the application. <br>
+This makes it easier to create frameless applications, create scroll areas, threads, animations, handle logs or xml files or even update the application. <br>

 What it does:
 * You can connect as host (which will create a server) and add a password if you want